 In order to provide you with health care services, trained clinicians and their support teams in the following organisations will be able to see your health care records – but only with your permission.

-• GP practices within Central London, West London, Hammersmith & Fulham, Hounslow and Ealing Commissioning Groups.
+- GP practices within Ealing, Central London, West London, Hounslow and Ealing CCGs

 Health and Social care teams providing you with integrated care and support may also access your care plans with your permission.

 The NHS currently uses your information in an anonymous and safe way to: